Submitty/submitty.github.io/_docs/instructor/grade_inquiry_instructor.md

 It is important for students to have the ability to understand why they received a specific grade.
-Grade Inquiries allow graders and individual students to have a discussion on their work.
+Grade Inquiries allow graders and individual students to have a discussion on their work, and by configuring grade inquiry dates graders can make sure that students will get enough time to review their work and come up with better grade inquiries.

 1. First, grade inquiries must be enabled for the course.
 From the "Course Settings" page, under the "Grading" section, check the